GCSE English Language Course

 Our GCSE English language course focuses primarily on the functional aspects of language.

 Oracy, reading and writing skills are life skills and are recognised in GCSE English Language.
 Students will develop their ability to speak, read and write fluently, appropriately, effectively and critically – for a range of personal, functional and social purposes.
 Students will learn to respond to a wide range of challenging written texts.
 The course covers a variety of texts from fiction to letters, reports, articles, reviews and diaries.
 Students will gain an understanding of the way a writer is influenced by their purpose and audience as well as by what is happening around them.

-English Language is compulsory at GCSE unless students are studying for their IELTS examinations.
+English Language is compulsory at GCSE.

 The specification we follow is the WJEC Syllabus.